themispap/time_series_analysis/README.md

 - **ARIMA(1,1,11)** model was selected based on AIC, BIC, and residual diagnostics.
 - Forecasts for the next 7 periods were generated, showing potential future stock prices.

+## Project Analysis

+You can view the complete analysis in the rendered [HTML document](notebook.html)

 ## Usage

 To run this project on your local machine: